Philippine peso: Enhanced (2020) series

+First Philippine Polymer Banknote

 Commemorative banknotes

 Commemorative banknotes have been issued by the Bangko Sentral ng Pilipinas to memorialize events of historic significance to the Philippines.

 The most common method of commemoration is by adding a commemorative overprint on the watermark area of a circulating denomination.
 There also exist especially printed commemorative higher-denomination non-circulating banknotes, in the following denominations: